onap/vnfsdk-model/docs/files/VESEventRegistration.rst

 The ‘#’ should be replaced with the current numbered version of the file.

-‘ASDC’ is a reference to the Service Provider’s Service Design and Creation environment.
+‘SDC’ is a reference to the Service Provider’s Service Design and Creation environment.
 The sdcModelType is an enumeration with several values of which the following three are potentially relevant:

 -  Service

--  Vnf
+-  VNF

 -  VfModule